csuchico-csci551/JetsonCluster/README.md

 Once you get your Jetson Nano board, follow the [Getting Started With Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) instructions up through the *Setup and First Boot* step.
 At this point your Jetson Nano should have the OS installed with an initial user account.
 We now need to do a few more initial steps before we can use Ansible or move into the steps to build the cluster manually.

+* I would recommend setting the hostnames at this step, I named mine *jn1* and *jn2*.

 ### Create second user account (Optional)

 If you are working in a team, you should at this point setup an account for your partner who didn't create the initial user account in the last step.
 If you are working on your own you can skip this step.